nbouvier/DDWS-Lab/README.md

 SHOW DATABASES;
 use ddws;
 SHOW TABLES;
+exit
 ```

+/!\ Creating a dedicated user for accessing this specific database would of course be a good security practice.

 Now you are ready to go !
 Just launch the project following the [Setup](#setup) part !